IOR Africa

 • ESMA (Emirates Authority for Standardization & Metrology): Ensures products meet safety, environmental, and performance standards.

-• TDRA (Telecommunications & Digital Government Regulatory Authority): Regulates telecom devices such as mobile phones, routers, and wireless equipment.
+• TDRA (Telecommunications & Digital Government Regulatory Authority): Regulates telecommunications devices, including mobile phones, routers, and wireless equipment.

 • IAS (Information Assurance Standards): Overseen by NESA, ensuring cybersecurity and data protection for IT/telecom equipment.